 For finished goods that are resold, the cost of inventory can include freight costs but would not include overheads such as storage.

 How to calculate cost of goods sold

-The cost of goods sold formula is used to determine the COGS during a specified accounting period:
+The cost of goods sold formula (also known as the COGs formula) is used to determine the COGS during a specified accounting period:

 COGS = Beginning inventory + Purchases during the period – Ending inventory

 Beginning inventory is the value of the inventory left over from the previous period.
 You add the cost of what has been purchased during that period.
 Then you subtract the value of inventory that did not sell by the end of the period.

 The COGS formula can be applied to the accounting period you are analysing, such as a month, quarter or financial year.